William Nelson Post No 1 GAR

 At a meeting of the soldiers and sailors and Nelson Post GAR at Memorial Hall night before last to make preparations for the proper observance of Decoration Day in Newport, communications from the Adjutant of the Lytle Grays and the commander of the Veteran Guards of Cincinnati, were read, stating it is the intention of those two organizations to participate with the Newport association in their celebration.

 Mrs. J T Tedrow, Mrs. Mary Moore and Miss Lulu Weber were appointed a committee to procure flowers.
-Miss Sallie Crawford and Miss Katie West and Mrs. Maggie Welsh and Robert Hewitson were appointed a committee of arrangments.
+Miss Sallie Crawford and Miss Katie West and Mrs. Maggie Welsh and Robert Hewitson were appointed a committee of arrangements.

 Cincinnati Commercial Tribune, Sunday 18 June 1882, page 4